KittyGiraudel/a11y-dialog/README.md

 <button type="button" data-a11y-dialog-hide="my-accessible-dialog" aria-label="Close the dialog">&times;</button>
 ```

+In addition, the library adds a `data-a11y-dialog-native` attribute (with no value) when the `<dialog>` element is natively supported.
+This attribute is essentially used to customise the styling layer based on user-agent support (or lack thereof).

 ## JS API

 Regarding the JS API, it simply consists on `show()` and `hide()` methods on the dialog instance.